-↑ Convene, the magazine of the Professional Convention Management Association, focused on The NotMom Summit in its December 2015 issue with the creative accompanying art shown above.
-The image imagines present day attendees with NotMoms from history: Christine de Pizan, Angela Davis, and Virgin1a Woolf (second, third, and last from left, respectively.)
+↑ Convene, the magazine of the Professional Convention Management Association, focused on The NotMom Summit in its December 2015 issue including the creative image above.
+It imagines present day Summit attendees with NotMoms from history: Christine de Pizan, Angela Davis, and Virgin1a Woolf (second, third, and last from left, respectively.)

-March 8, 2016: As advertisers continue to overlook the lucrative NotMom market, we’re mentioned in London’s The Independent as part of the proof that women without children offer a winning brand strategy.
+March 8, 2016: The NotMom is mentioned in London’s The Independent, joining the argument that women without children offer advertisers a winning brand strategy.

 January 10, 2016: Big thanks to hometown media Cleveland.com/The Plain Dealer for this in-depth interview about how The NotMom and The NotMom Summit came to be.